Tobii/TobiiGamingUnitySDK/docs/scripting-api.md

 `TobiiAPI` is a static class with static methods to easily access data from a connected Tobii eye tracker.

-To get access to `TobiiAPI`, import the Tobii Gaming SDK into your project and add the following using (at the top of the script file where you want to use the Tobii API):
+To get access to `TobiiAPI`, import the Tobii Unity SDK into your project and add the following using (at the top of the script file where you want to use the Tobii API):

 ```csharp
 using Tobii.Gaming;